 Class teachers prepare all pupils for internal assessments and external exams, however, some pupils require additional arrangements.
-Appropriate staff will evaluate need by gathering relelvant information such as: referrals from teaching staff, evidence of working practice and data from internal screening.
+Appropriate staff will evaluate need by gathering relelvant information from throughout their time at the school such as: referrals from teaching staff, evidence of working practice and data from internal screening.

-If these pupils meet the criteria, have a history of need and teachers can support the fact they have been using these arrangements (such as extra time) as their normal way of working, the school will be able to apply for access arrangements on their behalf.
+If these pupils meet the criteria, have a history of need and teachers can support the fact they have been using these arrangements (such as extra time) as their normal way of working throughout their time at the school, the school will be able to apply for access arrangements on their behalf.
 Every effort is made so that all children are fully immersed in the class teaching as much as possible.
 Access is through varied tasks, resourcing and questioning, with or without additional classroom assistant support.